Dasharo/docs/docs/variants/asus_kgpe_d16/setup.md

 Both boards are equipped with the qspimux and a replaced flash chip (Winbond W25Q64FV 8MB).
 The flash chip is attached to the qspimux with an adapter available with qspimux.
-Flashing may be done via the commands shown earlier or the flash script on present in the root directory of the RTE:
+Flashing may be done via the commands shown earlier or the flash script which is present in the root directory of the RTE:

 ```shell
 ./flash.sh coreboot.rom